usedhondacivic/ECE-4760-POV-Display/index.md

 To display an image, we first convert a bitmap image to a polar coordinate system, where we define a theoretical "pixel" to be the image's color at a certain radius from the center of the image at a certain angle.
 The resolution of the image in this system is determined by the number of LEDs we can use (radius) and how many times we can change the LEDs in one rotation (angle).

 The logical structure of our project is relatively straightforward.
-First, we  Our software calculates the time duration to display each "pixel" on the display by simply measuring the period of each full rotation using a Hall Effect sensor and a magnet, then dividing by the number of rotation angles we sampled from the source image.
+First, our software calculates the time duration to display each "pixel" on the display by simply measuring the period of each full rotation using a Hall Effect sensor and a magnet, then dividing by the number of rotation angles we sampled from the source image.
 By assigning the LEDs to a certain color for just that duration of time, we can then display the pixels and ensure proper image orientation at each rotation.

 The nature of our design allows the hardware and software tradeoffs to be independent of each other.
 The more robust we make our software (i.e. optimized code, error-free LED mapping), the more optimized and error free our project becomes.
 Similarly, by making our hardware more robust (i.e. using heat sinks, tying down wires, using bigger motors), we get a higher resolution of our system and also make the project safer.